0AwsD0/TV-BOX/readme.md

 # TV-BOX
 Display images and videos in full screen window, from local directory.
 Configure server to manage your displays remotely.

-## I the package
+## In the package
 CLIENT - Electron.JS based application for usage on whatever system you choose

-SERVER - PHP -> Requires any www server and database (built on apache and MariaDB)
+SERVER - PHP -> Requires any www server and database (built on Apache and MariaDB)

 Full documentation for system included in SERVER -> /tv-box-doc dir